ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 2. Download the following tools on Jenkins:

 3. Scroll down and write the script as follows.
 (Select the Hello World Template from the drop down arrow).
+4. The stages are as follows:
+   1. Git Checkout - Use pipline syntax to write the script of copying the source code from github repo.

 As soon as the CI_Pipeline completes, it will automatically trigger the CD_Pipeline.